 - The two-hour, self-guided tour proceeds up Southwest’s historic “main street,” Fourth Street, and heads west toward the Washington Channel Waterfront.
 The trail continues along the waterfront toward Fort McNair, Washington’s first military installation.
 The last trail signs guide you back toward Waterside Mall.
 Walkers are encouraged to follow the trail at their own pace, sampling neighborhood character, businesses, and restaurants along the way.

-- For more information about this heritage trail, email Trail@CulturalTourismDC.org or call Cultural Tourism DC at 202-661-7581.
+For more information about this heritage trail, email Trail@CulturalTourismDC.org or call Cultural Tourism DC at 202-661-7581.
 Download the companion guide: English or Spanish

 DC Public Library Online

-- This website provides a great resource as a starting point for researching the history of Southwest Washington, D.C.
+- This public library provides a great resource as a starting point for researching the history of Southwest Washington, D.C.
 It not only includes direction and guidance to the many resources available from the Library, it incorporates references to other local collections and resource centers as well.
-Visit: DC Public Library Online

 DC Historic Sites Project by DC Preservation League

 - “DC Historic Sites is based on the DC Inventory of Historic Sites, the city’s official list of properties deemed worthy of recognition and protection for their contribution to the cultural heritage of the city, the nation’s capital, and the nation.
 DC Historic Sites was developed by the DC Preservation League, Washington’s only citywide nonprofit advocate dedicated to the preservation, protection and enhancement of the historic resources of our nation’s capital.”

 - In 2006, Rev. Brian Hamilton of Westminster church produced a series of oral history reports from SW residents.
 Rev. Hamilton graciously shared these with SWNA to make them available to the public.